lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 for any domain, can use that certificate to produce new certificates.
-Those normally wouldn't work, but the algorithm for finding the alternative trust chain doesn't check if the valid certificate is allowed to act as a certificate authority.
+Those normally wouldn't work, but the algorithm for finding the alternative trust chain doesn't check if the valid certificate can act as a certificate authority.

 # What's a certificate (chain)?